Himalayas Are Calling!

 How much does it cost to travel to Nepal?

-Cost of traveling to Nepal depends on the choice of facilities you choose and the length of your stay in Nepal.
-At a minimum, it can start from $500 for a budget friendly trip, including basic stay, meals, and transportation.
+Cost depends on facilities.
+At a minimum, it can start from $500 for a budget-friendly trip, including basic stay, meals, and transportation.
+Luxury trips cost significantly more.

 What currency is used in Nepal, and can I use credit cards?